First Impressions Matter, and Other Job Interview Secrets from the Pros

 Rehearse your answers.
 Employers will probably ask at least one of these common questions: What software skills do you have?
 What’s your greatest weakness?
 Why do you want to work here?
 Practice answering questions like this in advance; that way, you won’t find yourself put on the spot during the interview.

 “Try recording yourself while practicing interview questions.
 This will help you work on other non-verbal signals such as body language and hand movements,” says Pagan-Hilton.
-“You may realize that you say ‘umm’ or ‘like’ a lot, or have a nervous cough.
+“You may realize that you say ‘umm’ or ‘like’ a lot, or have a nervous habit.
 It’s okay!
 This is your chance to prepare yourself and practice.”

 But don’t sound too rehearsed, advises Jesse Durlin, a 2004 Full Sail Show Production grad who owns Orlando Productions.
 “Be a real person and be able to carry a conversation,” he says.
 “Act like we’re at a bar and just chatting.”